Brooklyn-lab/cookie-manager-extension/README.md

 # Cookie Manager Browser Extension

-A powerful Chrome extension for managing cookies and site data.
+A powerful Chrome extension for managing cookies and site data with automatic synchronization and smart domain validation.

 ## Key Features